jlcarr/LeetCode/README.md

 - **Memory**: 14.1 MB
 - **Solution**: Used Python's Counter class along sets to get unique count values and compare the lengths.

+### Problem 1208
+- **Name**: Get Equal Substrings Within Budget
+- **Runtime**: 72 ms
+- **Memory**: 17.08 MB
+- **Solution**: We can use a 2-pointer sliding window to solve this problem.
+We expand the window to the right, updating the max length, until we fail the maxCost criterion.
+Then tighten the left bound until we meet it once more or reach the right bound.
+Continue this process until we reach the end of the array, and return the longest valid window found.

 ### Problem 1218
 - **Name**: Longest Arithmetic Subsequence of Given Difference
 - **Runtime**: 579 ms